Will A Palm Oil Boycott Help Protect Our Rainforests?

 Production of soybeans is overtaking huge areas in fragile ecosystems.
 In South America, almost 4 million hectares of forests are destroyed every year, 2.6 million of them in Brazil alone.
 This threatens wildlife and biodiversity.
 It also adversely affects people, the global climate, water reserves, and soil quality.”
 (The World Wildlife Fund)

 Sugar cane is one of the major crops responsible for deforestation in Columbia.
 It has been forecast that sugar cane and soybeans alone will be responsible for a 20 million hectare expansion of agricultural land in the Amazon regions over the next 40 years.

 Rice fields and coffee plantations are the major cause of deforestation in Madagascar--and the list goes on.

-We need to work hard and support organizations whose goal is to ensure that all crops, not only palm oil, are grown in a manner that supports the sustainability of our native forests, protects wildlife and biodiversity, and safeguards the lives and dignity of indigenous peoples.
+We need to support organizations whose goal is to ensure that all crops, not only palm oil, are grown in a manner that supports the sustainability of our native forests, protects wildlife and biodiversity, and safeguards the lives and dignity of indigenous peoples.

-We all can help by purchasing food, clothing, skincare, and other products from companies that source ingredients responsibly.
+Our collective voice makes a difference.
+We must focus our attention on all commodities that drive forest and biodiversity loss.
+We can all help by purchasing food, clothing, skincare, and other products from companies that source ingredients responsibly.